Creating .aar File and Generating an Object of Service

 Method 1: Using Android Studio

-- Start by opening your Android project in Android Studio.
+- Open your Android project in Android Studio.

 - Navigate to File > New > New Module.

-- Select Android Library from the options and click Next.
+- Select Android Library and click Next.

 Method 2: Command Line